Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 - Approach your work realistically.

-- The less time, the more focused on your work.
+- The less time, the more focused you will be.

 When I’m studying and feeling sleepy, you will find me on the bed the next moment.